TheRebo/Password-Manager/README.md

 NOTES!!!
 (Please read this so that there is no misunderstanding) :

-This Script will create 3 files after you enter your Master Password.
+This Script will create 3 files after you create your Master Password.
 The list of files created by the Script are:

 - key.dat (To save the key that will be used when decrypting the password)